mia-platform/documentation/docs/development_suite/overview-dev-suite.md

 * The [CPU and RAM](#cpu-and-ram) resources;
 * The navigation to the Deploy, Runtime, and to other [Project links and Dashboards](#project-links-and-dashboards).

 Data can be manually or automatically refreshed.
 The manual refresh updates data on user request, while the automatic refresh allows you to set a time rate for automatically update data.

-- **Manual refresh**: click the refresh button on the top-right corner;
+* **Manual refresh**: click the refresh button on the top-right corner;
-- **Automatic refresh**: click the dropdown menu on the left of the refresh button and choose the time rate.
+* **Automatic refresh**: click the dropdown menu on the left of the refresh button and choose the time rate.
 By default the refresh rate is Off.

+In addition, above the previously mentioned cards, there is a space in which the Project Administrator (or Company Owner) can set up and manage other kinds of links related to the project.
+When the links are configured they will be visible as a carousel of small clickable cards to all Project users.

 #### Pods status